yangwu1227/leetcode-ds-algo/array_and_strings/sliding_window/complexities.md

 Given a binary string s (a string containing only "0" and "1").
 You may choose up to one "0" and flip it to a "1".
 Find the length of the longest substring achievable that contains only "1".
 Another way to look at this problem is to find the longest substring that contains at most one 0.

+For example, given `s = "1101100111"`, the answer is 5.
+If we flip the element at index 2, the string becomes "1111100111".

+Considering this problem as finding the longest substring that contains at most one 0 makes it easy to solve the problem with a sliding window.
+The constraint metric and numeric restriction combined to be `window.count("0") <= 1`.
+We can use an integer variable to keep track of how many "0" we currently have in our window.

 ## Time Complexity

 The time complexity of this algorithm is amortized $O(n)$, because the operations inside the `for` loop and the `while` loop are $O(1)$.
 The while loop will run at most `n` times across the entire algorithm, not `n` times per iteration of the `for` loop.